BriceMichalski/mbcaas/docs/database.md

 ## Mysql

 This cluster provides a shared mysql instance.

-To get a working database for an application, I can use a `Database` CRD.
+By using this [operator](https://github.com/kloeckner-i/db-operator), it is possible to create databases in a declarative way.
+Which is very useful

 ```YAML
 ---